mobxjs/mobx/docs/faq/related.md

 * [Smalldots MobX Store](https://github.com/smalldots/mobx-store) Store API for MobX
 * [mobx-roof](https://github.com/mobx-roof/mobx-roof) Simple, React MVVM framework based on mobx
 * [mobx-translate](https://github.com/tomaash/mobx-translate) Simple translations library for mobx
+* [react-mobx-translatable](https://github.com/infinum/react-mobx-translatable) Make React components translatable using MobX.
+Can be used both on the server (SSR) and in the browser.

 ## ...
 More